Brief summary of the series Democracy Journey by Ken Dammand about our democracy, how we got here, and what can be done.

 Since then FDF and WAmend merged.
 Similar groups across the country have asked us for advice and help in their efforts.
 The movement continues and grows.

-Next Democracy Story: Summary: What’s it all Mean?
+Next Democracy Journey: Summary: What’s it all Mean?